Learning to Soar: Bozeman Hawks reaching even higher heights collegiately

 Lucy Corbett

-Corbett didn’t start really high jumping until her junior year of high school when she was transitioning over from playing soccer.
+Corbett didn’t start high jumping until her junior year of high school, when she was transitioning from playing soccer.
 Then she moved to Bozeman for her senior year.

-While she scratched the surface of what she could do in high school, including her state runner-up finish in 2018, she has taken that perspective with her to reach higher heights and onto bigger stages reaching Big Sky, regional and NCAA championships as well as the U.S. Olympic Trials.
+While she scratched the surface of what she could do in high school, including her state runner-up finish in 2018, she has taken that perspective with her onto bigger stages — reaching Big Sky, regional and NCAA championships as well as the U.S. Olympic Trials.

 “It's kind of also a mental challenge to like, stare down a really high bar if I'm going to make it and run at it, and try and jump over it, so I really like that about high jump,” Corbett described.